1. I ____ him since yesterday.

 Reporting:

-Jean said that she WAS tired.
+Jean said that he WAS tired.

-16. She told me
+16. She told me she

-she ____come.
+____come.

 will